Sairamch9/JsonPowerDB/README.md

 ## Description About JPDB
 - JPDB has ready to use API for Json documentdb, Key value DB, RDBMS, Geo Spatial and Time Series DB.
-- JPDB is a High performance, real time and simple to use Rest API based multi mode DBMS.
+- JPDB is a High performance, light weight, real time and simple to use Rest API based multi mode DBMS.
 - Any software application that needs backend database like Dynamic web appllications/Mobile/Desktop apps can be used JsonPowerDatabase.